yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/PRU-ICSS/Linux_Drivers/PRU_ICSSG_Ethernet.rst

 Features supported
 ##################

-- 1G/100M/10M Full-Duplex Ethernet ports, Half-Duplex is not supported.
+- 1G/100M/10M Full-Duplex Ethernet ports
+- 100M/10M Half-Duplex Ethernet ports
 - RGMII mode with TX delay (configured in DTS).
 RX delay is not supported and has to be provided by PHY.
 - MII mode